Magnum Membrere

-Benedicto "Magnum" L. Membrere III (born July 20, 1982 in Pangasinan) is a Filipino former professional basketball player in the Philippine Basketball Association who is former team manager for TNT Tropang Giga.
+Benedicto "Magnum" L. Membrere III (born July 20, 1982 in Pangasinan) is a Filipino former professional basketball player and executive who currently serves as assistant team manager for NLEX Road Warriors since 2023.
+He also formerly served as assistant team manager of TNT Tropang Giga from 2014 until 2018.

 He was drafted nineteenth overall by Red Bull in 2006 and played there for 4 seasons.
 He also had a brief stint as an assistant coach for the Boosters, before returning to playing court as a member of the Talk 'N Text Tropang Texters.